 Oral presentation of an introduction to a research issue, related literature, gaps and resulting research question(s) Completed on Day 3 of 1st intensive course.
 10% of final grade.
 This is both formative & summative assessment (Objectives 1,5 & 7 (partly))

-2. Reflective blog entries & Reflective essay.
+2. Reflective blog entries.
 Posts should total 3000 words.
 The essay is 1000 words.
-Students should complete 10 short OR 5 longer blog posts and/or responses on issues related to research paradigms, design, data collection and analysis, reliability and validity and ethical issues.
-3 short or 6 long blogs discussions must be completed before the 2nd intensive course, the remaining 2-4 & essay must be completed by 2 weeks after 2nd intensive session.
-2-4% is awarded per blog entry = 20% and 20% for essay = 40%.
-This assessment is both formative and summative (Objectives 1-6)
+Students should complete 5 blog posts and/or responses on issues related to research paradigms, design, data collection and analysis, reliability and validity and ethical issues.
+3 blog entries must be completed before the 2nd intensive course, the remaining 2 must be completed by 2-3 weeks after 2nd intensive session.
+4% is awarded per blog entry = 20% This assessment is both formative and summative (Objectives 1-6)

 The research proposal includes:

 3. Gaps in the literature and potential for future research